seanmobrien/Atlas/README_Deployment.md

 ### Terraform Configuration

 - You will also need to register any relevant resource providers.
-See notes in `.\terraform\main.tf`.
+See notes in `.\terraform\core\main.tf`.
 - All Atlas infrastructure is controlled via terraform scripts.
 If any specific naming or configuration changes are required for your installation, such changes should be made to the terraform scripts in a fork of the repository - changing them manually in Azure will lead to the changes being reverted on the next deployment to that environment.